x39OME/Meta-React-Native-Specialization/README.md

 <img src="./logo.avif">

-- This repo contains all of 9 courses in the Coursera Professional Certificate: [Meta Front-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer)
+- This repo contains all of 8 courses in the Coursera Professional Certificate: [Meta React Native Specialization](https://www.coursera.org/specializations/meta-react-native)

 ## Table of Content